This page was last updated on March 9th, 2022

 We’re surprised how real the experience feels.
 You can experience it here for yourself: https://www.rijksmuseum.nl/en/masterpieces-up-close.

-And there is much more, like a pub quiz, the operation night watch (we recommend watching this), the RijksCreative (classes on techniques of the masters), and more.
+And there is much more, like a pub quiz, the operation night watch (I definitely recommend watching this), the RijksCreative (classes on techniques of the masters), and more.
 Check all all of these out here: https://www.rijksmuseum.nl/en/from-home.

 Culture Tourist at the Rijksmuseum: